-1803.
-In the evening we bathed in the Ganges, and dined $C{amp \ at}$ to-day again with Stewart, who gave us an excellent dinner and lots of claret.
-The mornings and evenings Ghaut, Banks of the we found very pleasant at this season, but the sun in Ganges. the middle of the day was excessively hot.
+In the evening we bathed in the Ganges, and dined to-day again with Stewart, who gave us an excellent dinner and lots of claret.
+The mornings and evenings we found very pleasant at this season, but the sun in Banks of the the middle of the day was excessively hot.